 New York City is laid out in a grid, making it the perfect town to walk in as a tourist without getting lost.
-Some of the best walking tours of New York City take you deep into classic locations like Central Park and Greenwich Village, or to places a bit more touristy but just as exciting like Rockefeller Center.
+Some of the best walking tours of New York City take you deep into classic locations like Central Park and Greenwich Village, or to places a bit more touristy but just as exciting as Rockefeller Center.
 Get your nose out of the guidebook and immerse yourself in the city's bustling pulse as you take one of these walking tours in New York City.

 Original Greenwich Village Food and Culture Walking Tour